 An adult legally responsible for a minor or suspected incompetent person may be their parent or legal guardian.
 If the accompanying adult is not a parent or guardian, reasonable efforts must be made to contact a parent or guardian.
-For more information on accompanying adults, please refer to ENF 21, Recovering Missing, Abducted and Exploited Children.
+For more information on accompanying adults, refer to chapter ENF 21, Recovering Missing, Abducted and Exploited Children.

-7 Procedure: Unaccompanied minors and persons unable to appreciate the nature of the proceedings
+7. Procedure: unaccompanied minors and persons unable to appreciate the nature of the proceedings

-If the Minister's delegate is of the opinion that an A44(1) inadmissibility report is wellfounded, and the case involves a minor who is not accompanied by a parent or adult legally responsible for them, the report must be referred to the Immigration Division for an admissibility hearing.
+If the Minister's delegate is of the opinion that a subsection A44(1) inadmissibility report is well-founded, and the case involves a minor who is not accompanied by a parent or adult legally responsible for them, the report must be referred to the ID for an admissibility hearing.
 This also applies in the case of persons who are unable to appreciate the nature of the proceedings and are not accompanied by a parent or adult legally responsible for them.
-If it is questionable whether a person is an unaccompanied minor or unable to appreciate the nature of the proceedings, the Minister's delegate should err on the side of caution and refer the report to the Immigration Division so that a representative may be appointed.
+If it is questionable whether a person is an unaccompanied minor or unable to appreciate the nature of the proceedings, the Minister's delegate should err on the side of caution and refer the report to the ID so that a representative may be appointed.

-The Minister's delegate must include in the information provided to the Immigration Division that the person is less than 18 years of age or is suspected of being unable to appreciate the nature of the proceedings.
-In accordance with Immigration Division Rule 18, if counsel for a party believes that the Immigration Division should designate a representative for the subject of the hearing, counsel must, without delay, notify the Division and the other party in writing.
+The Minister's delegate must include in the information provided to the ID that the person is less than 18 years of age or is suspected of being unable to appreciate the nature of the proceedings.
+In accordance with rule 18 of the Immigration Division Rules, if counsel for a party believes that the ID should designate a representative for the subject of the hearing, counsel must, without delay, notify the Division and the other party in writing.
 If counsel for a party is aware of a person in Canada who meets the requirements to be designated as a representative, counsel must provide the person's contact information in the notice.

 The ID member presiding at the proceeding will determine whether to designate a representative and who that representative will be.
-The Immigration Division Rules specify that a designated representative must be:
+The Immigration Division Rules specify that a designated representative must be

-- 18 years of age or older; - able to understand the nature of the proceedings; - willing and able to act in the best interests of the person concerned; and - without interests that conflict with those of the person concerned.
+- 18 years of age or older; - · able to understand the nature of the proceedings; - willing and able to act in the best interests of the person concerned; and - without interests that conflict with those of the person concerned.